Written By

 People diagnosed with silicosis are at increased risk of developing tuberculosis compared to the general public.
 Receiving a TB vaccine may reduce this risk.

-Silica particles increase the replication of a bacteria (Mycobacterium tuberculosis) that likely contributes to increased susceptibility to TB.
-Additionally, studies of rats with silicosis suggest silicosis severity negatively affects the ability to fight off TB infection.
+Silica particles increase the replication of a bacterium (Mycobacterium tuberculosis) that likely contributes to increased susceptibility to TB.
+Additionally, studies of rats with silicosis suggest that silicosis severity negatively affects the ability to fight off TB infection.

 Additional health risks associated with a silicosis diagnosis include chronic obstructive pulmonary disease, kidney disease and pulmonary hypertension.
 Patients should discuss concerns about these conditions with their healthcare provider to develop an appropriate preventative plan.